tiptopy/simple_shell/README.md

-# simple_shell
-This is a team project.
+This is a team project done by Peter Wafula